 VIII.
 Description and Outcome of Previous Internal awards: Briefly describe internal awards received within the past 4 years and their outcomes.

 IX.
 Institutional Approval.
 All applications must include a letter, signed by the authorized official for the collaborating institution, acknowledging that the institution supports the project and agrees to enter into a subcontract with WFU should an award be made.
 Please use the Official Letter of Institutional Support.

 X. List of WFU Collaborators.
 Please list your WFU/WFUHS collaborators from the past four years; specifically, faculty who should NOT review this proposal based on personal or professional conflicts of interest.

-Email a complete copy of the application form and proposal as ONE (1) pdf file to Elisa Burton (email@example.com) and submit the signed original to ORSP no later than 5 P.M. on the deadline date.
+Email a complete copy of the signed application form and proposal as ONE (1) pdf file to Elisa Burton (firstname.lastname@example.org).
+Hard copies (in addition to the pdf) will also be accepted by ORSP no later than 5 P.M. on the deadline date.